Youth on the Trail of World Heritage

 End of the registration of the schools

-Beginning of the submissions of the works and filing of the applications for scholarship
+Beginning of submission of the works and of the scholarship application file

-End of the submission of the works and filing of the applications for scholarships
+End of submission of the works and scholarship applications

-Analysis of the applications for scholarship and selection of the winning schools
+Analysis of the scholarship applications and selection of the winning schools

 For further information